 What’s more, MarshBerry suggests that in five years, the valuations of those agencies will also be impacted as competition heats up in personal lines.
 Not all personal lines-heavy smaller agencies will be able to compete.

 Think about that for a second.
-If I’m an agency owner whose book is weighed heavily on personal lines, MarshBerry is telling me that my days may be numbered – or at the very least, that the valuation of my agency will suffer because potential buyers will see that InsurTechs will start eating my lunch within the next five years or so.
-In which case, why would someone pay me what I believe my agency is worth?
+If you’re an agency owner whose book is weighed heavily on personal lines, MarshBerry is saying that your days may be numbered – or at the very least, that the valuation of your agency will suffer because potential buyers will see that InsurTechs will start eating your lunch within the next five years or so.
+In which case, why would someone pay me what you believe your agency is worth?

 The piece ends by saying, “As valuations and overall appetite for personal lines-focused insurance firms may have hit a peak, there may not come a better time for owners of these firms to consider selling their businesses.”

-Now, this where I completely disagree with MarshBerry.
+Now, this where we completely disagree with MarshBerry.
 There’s a better way.

 Rather, the answer to intensifying competition is to join a network in which you can leverage your strength with other like-minded agencies while remaining 100% independent.
 The goal is to build more value around your agency, not just to protect it.